Astroparticle Physics Community Card Game

 Printing Cards

-The McDonald Institute regularly prints cards for promotions and special events.
+The McDonald Institute occasionally prints cards for promotions and special events.
 If you would like a set of cards, feel free to ask if they are available.

-The PDF can be opened with Adobe Acrobat Free or Acrobat for Chrome.
+PDF files can be opened with Adobe Acrobat Free or Acrobat for Chrome.

-The document consists of individual 2.5×3.5″ pages for each card.
-After every 9 pages, there are 9 pages of the card back design.
+The documents consists of individual 2.5×3.5″ pages for each card.
 To print the cards on 8.5×11″ letter paper, use the “Multiple” print option in the Page Sizing & Handling section of the Print dialogue and set the Pages Per Sheet to 9.

 If you want a clearer line to follow when cutting, you can use the “Print page borders” option.

-Most printers will have trouble lining up the card fronts and backs perfectly, so be sure to look at the front of the card when cutting.
+Many printers will have trouble lining up the card fronts and backs perfectly, so be sure to look at the front of the card when cutting out the cards.

 Printing on heavier card stock is recommended as it will make your cards more durable.